Stevenhaque/OIBSIP-1-3/README.md

-A Temperature Converter web-app using HTML, CSS, Javascript
+A Temperature Converter web-app using HTML, CSS, JavaScript.